shayandavoodii/CepstralCoefficients.jl/README.md

     using .CepstralClustering
     ```

 Afterward, one should use the [`cc`](https://github.com/shayandavoodii/TimeSeries-Cepstral-Clustering/blob/main/src/CepstralClustering.jl#L12-L46) function as the primary function of the implementation.
 The function above calculates the `n` number of cepstral coefficients according to the given time series.
+The following methods for calculating the coefficients are available so far:

+- Auto-Regressive Cepstral Coefficients
+- Real Cepstral Coefficients

+The former method can be employed by passing the `ARCepstral` type as the first argument to the `cc` function, and the latter can be utilized by passing the `RealCepstral` type instead.

 ## Example